bi-gt-re-x/API-Flight-Club-Project/README.md

 Made using only Python, this console-based project is used to track down flight deals to places such as Paris, France, Japan, or anywhere around the world by pulling an api from a flight website, then looking for flight deals from another website, combining these two to make the flight deal website, and telling you which dates are optimal for the cheapest flights.

+It was hand-coded.
+If you don't believe me, there are no huge descriptive comments, and if you put this into AI, there will be logical flaws because it was made by a human.
+It also doesn't work anymore because Amadeus decided to charge money for their APIs.